 Comparing it to the Chase Sapphire Reserve®

 These two great cards have been battling for supremacy since the Chase Sapphire Reserve® debuted in 2016.
-The Chase Sapphire Reserve® always had a small advantage by having a lesser annual fee of $450, but that changed in January 2020 when the fee was raised to match The Platinum Card® from American Express at $695.
+The Chase Sapphire Reserve® has a slight advantage by charging a lower annual fe of $550.

 To see rates & fees for The Platinum Card® from American Express please click here.